Banner2.png

 (10) Consequences in case of an excess of the processor

-The processor is not entitled to determine the purposes and means of the processing.
-If it nevertheless takes over the processing, it is deemed a controller with regard to this processing pursuant to Article 28(10) GDPR.
-This provision governs cases where the processor unlawfully exceeds its powers because the decision-making power lies with the controller.[65]
-Any liability under Articles 82, 83 and 84 remains unaffected.
-The processor loses its privileged status with regard to liability, and is subject to all the obligations of a controller set out in the Regulation.[66]
+This provision stipulates that any liability under Articles 82, 83 and 84 remains unaffected.
+But the processor loses its privileged status with regard to liability, and is subject to all the obligations of a controller set out in the GDPR.[85]

 Decisions